 Where is Iowa City?

 Iowa City is 220 miles directly west of Chicago on Interstate 80.
 It's also within a 4 to 5 hour drive to Milwaukee, Madison, Minneapolis, Omaha, Kansas City and St. Louis.
 It has the cultural, educational, social and political opportunities of a bigger city with the values and ambiance of a midwestern town.
-It's clean, safe, nothing is farther than a 15 minute car ride, it has a great city bus system (with bike racks!), wonderful parks, bike and hiking trails, sports, schools and even sailing.
+It's clean, safe, nothing is farther than a 20 minute car ride, it has a great city bus system (with bike racks!), wonderful parks, bike and hiking trails, sports, schools and even sailing.
 Those who have lived here and left, frequently return because what they were looking for was in their own back yard.
-But we're not the only ones who think Iowa City is great:

 What's the weather like in Iowa City?